 Outdated, incompatible or corrupted device drivers might be behind the error.
 So updating drivers could be a good fix.
 The drivers to pay most attention to are the display, wireless and Ethernet adapter drivers.
 You could update those drivers by opening the Device Manager in Windows and selecting either their Update Driver Software or Uninstall context menu options as covered in this article.
 If you select Uninstall, you’ll need to install the latest drivers.

 However, we recommend updating and fixing drivers with the Driver Booster 4 Free software for Windows.
 That supports hundreds of thousands of devices and drivers.
-You can add the freeware version to Windows by pressing the Free Download button on this page.
+You can add the freeware version to Windows by free downloading it.
 That utility will scan for and highlight outdated drivers when you launch it.
 Thereafter, you can press an Update All button on the program’s window to install the latest drivers.

 Check for Windows Updates